Introduction

 What Makes Tempera Paint a Preferred Medium for Artists?

-To overcome common challenges, consider these tips:
+To address common challenges, consider these helpful tips:

 - Consistent Quality: Use high-quality pigments and fresh egg yolks for optimal results.